Max2W/fengsite/content/posts/2020-05-11-installing-anaconda-on-wsl.en.md

 conda config --add channels conda-forge
 ```

+#### Install packages

-7. Install packages：Browse the packages to see what’s available.
+Browse the packages to see what’s available.
 Bioconda is now enabled, so any packages on the bioconda channel can be installed into the current conda environment:

 ```shell
 conda search multiqc